-But instead, many of us find ourselves turning our alarm off each morning as we desperately plead for just a few more minutes of sleep.
-We are tempted to avoid all responsibilities and just turn the alarm off altogether.
+But instead, many of us find ourselves snoozing our alarm each morning in a desperate attempt to squeeze in a few more minutes of sleep.
+It’s usually tempting to avoid all responsibilities and just turn the alarm off altogether.

-Working out in the morning continues to be a popular goal.
+Working out in the morning has many benefits.

-Nothing sounds more appealing than starting the day off on a productive note – getting something crossed off your to do list right away and feeling accomplished and proud before you’ve eaten breakfast.
+Nothing sounds more appealing than starting the day off on a productive note.

-Last year, I decided to finally put my excuses aside and complete my own experiment with working out in the morning.
-This experience is one I continue to receive questions about, and as we head into the colder months, I wanted to share what I’ve learned.
+Until a few years ago, when I decided to finally put my excuses aside and complete my own experiment with working out in the morning.

 In April 2017, while on vacation, my husband and I decided that we were going to return from our trip to put excuses aside and finally do something we’d been telling ourselves we’d do all year: workout in the morning.

 It’s really quite a simple goal, but in order to achieve it we need to first succeed at something else: waking up earlier.
 We had repeatedly failed at waking up earlier, leading us to believe we would never become people who workout in the morning, despite our best efforts.